TheOdinProject/curriculum/intermediate_html_css/intermediate_html_concepts/tables.md

 - [Why is it a bad idea to use HTML Tables for page layout?](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Basics#when_should_you_not_use_html_tables)
 - [What are caption elements useful for?](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced#adding_a_caption_to_your_table_with_caption)
 - [What is the scope attribute?](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced#the_scope_attribute)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- Pencil & Paper published a great [article about things you can achieve with tables](https://pencilandpaper.io/articles/ux-pattern-analysis-enterprise-data-tables) if you dare to spend some time giving them some love.
-They suggest some good habits on how you should format your data which makes a huge difference.
-These are not a list of must dos to a table, but ideas worth keeping in mind for the next time a table is bothering you with how it looks.